 What, you may ask, makes us so different?

 DocuSend is in a class all by itself because it does not require data.
 The best way to protect your data is not to share it with anyone outside your organization.
 You can do this by simply printing your addressed documents to a PDF file and uploading them to our secure website.
-Your documents will mail the next business day for about 85 cents per envelope, depending on what options you select.
+Your documents will be mailed within two business days starting at $0.99 cents per envelope, depending on what options you select.
 And yes, that includes postage.

 So, if you are an executive or own a business that pays valuable employees to print and stuff documents because they are not aware that this technology exists, please visit our website or contact us.
 Using DocuSend’s cloud-based mailroom is every bit as fast and straightforward as sending an email, and much more secure.
 What organization wouldn’t want their employees to take two to three minutes to upload a file as opposed to taking hours to stuff envelopes manually?